alunmorris/CH32V003-tiny-in-line-dev-board/README.md

 Even though the code compiled there was still an error shown under PROBLEMS (_cannot open source file "funconfig.h"_) but that turned out to be a spurious Intellisense thing.
 The latest ch32v003fun download fixes this.

+A new issue has been opened in CH32V003fun _Share the detailed steps to use ch32v003fun under vscode/platformio_ https://github.com/cnlohr/ch32v003fun/issues/339

 **Unbricking the CH32V003**
 If you use pin 8 (PD1) as an IO pin you won't be able to re-flash it without using the WCH-LinkUtility Run WCH-LinkUtility.
 Use manu Target->Clear All Code Flash By Power off.
 The CH32V003 must be powered from WCH-LinkE.